gvwilson/thirdbit/src/fiction/santas/index.md

 "Good enough,"
 the big santa said,
-wiping his cheek with his sleeve.
+wiping a tear from his cheek with his sleeve, then mud from his cheek with his glove.
 "We'll get you somewhere safe to do your thinking.
 Won't we, Periwinkle?
 Periwinkle?